Why Everyone Needs a Life Clarity Journal (Not Just Older People)

 What "Just IN Case" Really Means

-The phrase "Just IN Case" often gets misinterpreted.
-It doesn't mean living in fear of bad things happening.
-It means living in confidence that you've taken practical care of your responsibilities.
-Think of it like having car insurance: you don't buy it expecting to crash; you buy it so you can drive with peace of mind, knowing you're covered Just IN Case.
+The phrase "Just IN Case" is often misunderstood.
+It doesn't mean living in fear.
+It means living in confidence that you've taken practical care of what matters.
+Think of it like car insurance: you don't buy it expecting a crash — you buy it so you can drive with peace of mind, knowing you're covered, just in case.

 • Your partner knows which utility companies to contact